What is the Room Draw?

 You are responsible for signing up for a room at the time specifically assigned to you at the “Ballot Choice” page under “MY Accommodation” in RMS.

-If you will not be able to access RMS at the time of your assigned time slot, you can nominate another person, a “Proxy”, to sign up for you:
+If you are not able to access RMS at the time of your assigned time slot, you can nominate another person, a 'Proxy', to sign up for you:

-If you have serious problems with either signing up in person or nominating a Proxy to sign on your behalf, please email the firstname.lastname@example.org: every effort will be made to accommodate your needs in such circumstances
+If you have serious problems with either signing up in person or nominating a Proxy to sign up on your behalf, please email email@example.com.
+Every effort will be made to accommodate your needs.

 NB: The lower you are in the ranking in the Room Draw, the less likely it is that your choice of room will be available.
-Do, therefore, review carefully all accommodation options in advance: make time to see the different rooms and ask questions as necessary to be sure that the room you sign up for is suitable for you in terms of license agreement terms and conditions, cost per term, dates for coming up and going down, location, style/type of room, etc. This is particularly important to 1st years, as the lowest group in the Draw.
+Please carefully review all accommodation options in advance: make time to see the different rooms and ask questions as necessary to be sure that the room you sign up for is suitable for you in terms of license agreement, cost per term, dates for coming up and going down, location, style/type of room etc. This is particularly important to 1st years, as the lowest group in the Draw.
 Your attention is particularly drawn to the length of the lease: students who expect to be in Cambridge for periods over the vacation are reminded that some 39 week leases are available, and that the College does not routinely offer funds to students who choose shorter lease periods and then apply to remain in College accommodation outside term.

 Sharing a room

 There are a number of rooms in College suitable for sharing by two people.